gonzalo-janer/gonzalo-janer/README.md

-Hello Friends,
+# Hello Friends

-I'm Gonzalo Janer, I work as an animator at Nickelodeon.
+My name is Gonzalo Janer, I work as an character animator, 3D generalist and motion graphics artist at Nickelodeon.

 I'm passionate about learning programming and cybersecurity.

 I'll be working on and posting some of my projects here.